 Most Web Browsers hold what’s called a cache.
 A cache is previously visited pages on your computer’s hard drive so that when you go back to that page, it will load much faster.

 When you clear your cache, you lose that bit of information but your get a fresh new page or update from your website.

 How do you do it?

 That’s easy, here’s an example

 Here is the Shift button for a PC

 The next thing you will do is click on to the Reload button on your web browser while holding down the “Shift” key and you will see that the browser will clear your cache system.
 Some websites store a cache for speed but usually news or blog content when updated to the server.
-This is an example on Chrome.

 Let’s try it here.